oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 ## Task 1: Generate an AWR snapshot

-1. Use the yellow terminal.
-Set the environment to the *UPGR* database and connect.
+1. Set the environment to the *UPGR* database and connect.

     ```
     <copy>